My Heart Skips a Beat

 "My Heart Skips a Beat" is a 1964 single written and performed by Buck Owens.

 Background

 The single was Owens's third number one on the U.S. country singles chart.
 "My Heart Skips a Beat" spent seven non-consecutive weeks at the top with a total of twenty-six weeks on the chart.
 The B-side, "Together Again", also hit number one on the country chart both replacing and being replaced by "My Heart Skips a Beat" from the top spot.
+The song was the Billboard's Top Country Single for the year 1964.